Quickstart for Repository Users

 Reach out to the LEMDO team for additional training on how to check out the LEMDO

-repository, open the project file, and navigate to your portfolio.
+repository, open the project file, and navigate to your edition directory.

 Read up on committing files to the repository.
 See